alttch/pptop_web/doc-src/process_injection.rst

 used.

 All methods require *gdb* and of course an access to the process, so you must be root or launch ppTOP under the same user.
-Only connections to Python 3 processes are supported.

 native
 ======